 A variety of new light-, medium-, and heavy- duty propane vehicles are available as conversions or directly from Original Equipment Manufacturers.

 NC Clean Energy Technology Center maintains a list of propane vehicle and technology providers that serve the NC market.
-See the Clean Transportation Technology Industry Guide for more details.
+See the Clean Transportation Technology Buyers Book for more details.

 Where Can I Fuel a Propane Vehicle?

 The Alternative Fuels Data Center maintains a database of LPG stations across the country.
 There are currently over 90 propane stations in North Carolina.